sign/image-latent-transformer/README.md

 ## Inference

 > [!CAUTION]
-> Our text [renderer.py](./image_latent_transformer/renderer.py) relying on the computer's font rendering capabilities.
+> Our text [renderer](./image_latent_transformer/renderer.py) relies on the computer's font rendering capabilities.
-> Rendering on different systems may yield different results.
+> Rendering on different systems may yield different results (e.g. emoji).
 > We call the community to create a more robust renderer, decoupled from the system's font rendering,
 > for better consistency across platforms and easier reproducibility.